14islands/14islands-com-v2/app/blog/_posts/2016-09-22-mobile-apps-without-native-technologies.md

 React Native was inspired by [React](https://facebook.github.io/react/), a super popular framework for the web, also incarnated by Facebook.
 React Native and React web apps are built with JavaScript and share the same architecture pattern.
 The idea is to learn once, use everywhere.

-Developers claim they are able to [re-use around 85% of the codebase](http://nerds.airbnb.com/facebook-react-native/) when using React for web and React Native together.
+Developers claim they are able to [re-use around 85% of the codebase](https://www.quora.com/How-much-will-you-be-able-to-share-code-between-Android-and-iOS-with-React-Native) when using React for iOS and Android together.

 React Native is a run-time environment inside a native app shell.
 It runs JavaScript code in a special thread, making it possible to have smooth animations while executing other operations.
 There are though limits to how much it's possible to optimize performance complex apps within the run-time.